sea-lene/TheCoffeeDay/README.md

 # TheCoffeeDay
-This is static cafe website- practice mini project
+This is static cafe website- practice mini project created using Bootstrap, HTML, CSS, Javascripy and JQuery